tenzindorji/projectnotes/kubernetes/README.md

 ## Node Components(Worker nodes):
+- Has three main components
   1. Container runtime - which runs on each work node.
 It pulls images and performs start stop.
+It should be installed independently.
+Not managed by kubernetes.
-Docker is mostly used
+    - Docker
+    - rkt
+    - runc
+    - cri-o

   2. kubelet - runs on each node in the cluster or can say kubernetes agent.
 It watches for tasks sent from the API Server, executes the task, and reports back to the Master.
+  Schedules container or process on the docker.
+It is a interface between container and node(machine).
+Responsible for starting a pod with a container inside and assigning resources from the node to the container like cpu, ram and diskspace.

   3. Kube proxy - makes sure that each node gets its IP address.
-It runs on each worker node
+It runs on each worker node.
+  If forwards the requests from services to pods.
+It has intelligent inside which make sure the it forwards request to container inside node, instead of randomly forwarding to any replica set inside a cluster to prevent network overhead.
+Also, lets communicate between containers within nodes or across without needed to go through API server.

+  - Add-ons
+    - coreDNS
+    - cni (Networking)
+      - flannel
+      - weave
+      - caliio

-4. A pod -  is the smallest element of scheduling in Kubernetes.
+  - A pod -  is the smallest element of scheduling in Kubernetes.
 Without it, a container cannot be part of a cluster.

+## How does all the component interact with the cluster?
+- schedule pod?
+- monitor?
+- re-schedule/re-start pod?
+- join a new node?

+  - All these are managed through master nodes
+    - It has 4 processes running
+      - api server - cluster gateway, gate keep for authentication, validation, LB across master nodes.
+      - controller - Detect state changes and send request to scheduler
+      - scheduler - where to put the pod, and send request to kubelet to create pods.
+      - etcd(brain) - every change in a cluster are saved and updated in key value pair.
+        - schedule get what resources are available from etcd
+        - controller gets state update from etcd
+        - api queries state information from etc or makes queries to update the state.
+        - actual application data is not stored in etcd.
+Distributed storage across master nodes.
+        - etcd talks using RAFT protocol
+          - distributed, consensus, Protocol

 ## Services (What is it?) - Internal Service
 - One of the best features kubernetes offers is that non-functioning pods get replaced by new ones automatically.
 The new pods have a different set of IPs.
 It can lead to processing issues and IP churn as the IPs no longer match.
 If left unattended, this property would make pods highly unreliable.